gravity-ui/uikit/src/components/Sheet/README.md

 ```

 `Sheet` is a component designed to be used in a mobile context to replace modals or other information elements.
 It allows for the placement of content of any size and supports internal scrolling and dynamic resizing.

-On mobile devices, you can move the sheet by touching the body of the sheet or the swipe area.
-You can also close it by swiping down.
+On mobile devices, you can move the sheet by touching the body of `Sheet` or the swipe area.
+You can close it by swiping down or touching the area outside `Sheet`.

 ## Usage